-If these references are intentional, the allusions are ironic one; Kino unwillingly loses what he has to "pay" for the pearl, a pearl which doesn’t represent the Kingdom of God and that brings him nothing but misery, a pearl he no longer wants at the end of the novella.
+If these references are intentional, the allusions are ironic one; Kino unwillingly loses what he has to "pay" for the pearl, a pearl which doesn’t represent the Kingdom of God and that brings him nothing but misery.